Uncategorized

 Planning landscape photography has traditionally been a process of considering a combination of location and weather.
 If you have a general understanding of the geography of a region, you could look at weather forecasts a few days ahead of time and anticipate where and when the best photographic opportunities might present themselves.
 During the course of a day you could modify your plan even further, and decide where to be for sunset based on where you see the best cloud formations developing, and where enough breaks in the clouds might let light through.

 In recent years the availability of maps and satellite imagery online in programs like +Google Maps made the location planning easier.
-The availability of fairly detailed weather forecasts days in advance through the National Weather Service made the choice of where to go in region a little easier.
+The availability of fairly detailed weather forecasts days in advance through the National Weather Service made the choice of where to go in a region a little easier.
 Apps like +The Photographer’s Ephemeris added lines to show the direction of the sun and moon at any time of day or night, so you could anticipate the exact sun rise and set time, general sunlight illumination during the “golden hour” before sunset and after sunrise, as well as anticipate the location of the moon.

 SkyFire forecast August 2, 2015